otakar-smrz/elixir-fm/Nodejs/readme.md

 Note that the latter option is quite time and resource consuming (ca 30 minutes).
 The final image is also quite sizable - 4.3GB compared to 1GB if Elixir binaries are built in advance and then copied to the image.
-Building images in docker on the other hand ensures the best compatibility, should for example the version of the docker OS change, and the best level of security.
+Building images in docker on the other hand ensures the best compatibility, if for example the version of the docker OS changes, and the best level of security.

 ## Example shell commands